 The piece that catches my eye is ceramic – a traditional hunting image beautifully sculpted in a less traditional medium.
 I love the feel of the piece, the way the eye is drawn up from the hunter’s well-grounded boots, past his hands holding the seal, to his serious face.

 But my questions about the piece give us an entry into the storage area, where we can see pieces that are not on display, including some lovely, lovely masks for a Simon Dick show (elaborately carved and exquisitely painted masks) that begins the day after we return home.
-We don’t often get up here to see the art we love, so it is a real treat to see these beautiful pieces in real life and not just illustrated in an exhibition catalogue or on the web.
+We don’t often get up here to see the art we love, so it is a real treat to see these beautiful pieces in real life and not just illustrated in an exhibition catalog or on the web.

 We linger a long time in the warmth of the gallery as a steady rain falls outside the large windows.
 After all, this is a very good place to be.